 Once we have booked a time, I will send you a Zoom meeting invitation.
 You can begin the video conferencing session on most devices by simply by clicking this link (which will invoke the necessary browser-based interface).

-It is a good idea though to install the free Zoom program on your computer from https://zoom.us/download or on a mobile device from the app store.
+It is a good idea to install the free Zoom program beforehand from https://zoom.us/download or on a mobile device from the app store.

 From within the Zoom app, please check that your device's camera, microphone, and speaker setup is working.
 This page may help you solve any problems that arise: https://support.zoom.us/hc/en-us

 ‘Join’ the meeting by clicking on the meeting invitation link 5 mins prior to your appointment to make sure everything is working, and then we can start the session on time.